 You can’t adequately improve website results without defining, monitoring, and analyzing objective measurements.
 It’s tempting to simply guess, but it’s not effective.

-Your agency should help you determine which metrics are important, set baselines, monitor trends, and analyze UX (User Experience) signals such as session durations, bounce rate, exit pages, high-traffic pages, and conversions.
+An interactive agency helps you determine which metrics are important, set baselines, and monitor trends.
+Analyzing UX (User Experience) signals such as session durations, bounce rate, exit pages, high-traffic pages, and will help improve conversions.
 Understanding these KPIs (Key Performance Indicators) will enable you and your agency to identify both pain points and areas of success.
 In turn, this data will enable you to make continuous refinements to your website.